newatoms/beta/_private/customers/stby/posts-and-research/combined-resume/combined-resume-post.md

 It's getting more technical towards our Media and Technology, Industrial design, designing printed materials and Ergonomics background.
 Consumer products and industrial design at TU Delft.
 In designing improvement for services we need all these specialties.

+One conclusion we can draw is that our psychology background has given us insight in to user behavior and our media-technology master has given us insight in the design process.

 ##A look at a working history

-We had a job as a Choreographer for the Musical Hair and another was an ergonomist at Dutch steel producer Hoogovens.
+We had a job as a Choreographer for the Musical Hair.

+We have been ergonomist at Dutch steel producer Hoogovens.
 Ergonomists are scientists who study humans' physical interaction with its surroundings.

 We were a student assistant product design and marketing communication at the TU Delft.

 We founded ACS-i where our main focus was on content management (the developing and managing of processes and technologies that support the collection, managing, and publishing of information on digital platforms) and usability research (research of usage of products and service intended to draw conclusions that can increase the effectiveness and costumer satisfaction).

-We got bought up and became usability directors at a renown advertising agency and took the responsibility for the development and execution of all consumer research and copy consultancy.
+We became usability directors at a renown advertising agency and took the responsibility for the development and execution of all consumer research and copy consultancy.

 By working for a advertising agency we have had the ability to implement the service design towards commercial goals and experienced a very distinct and measurable way to implement conclusions drawn from their knowledge of user behavior